 The Star of Bethlehem and the Magi 3 BC – 2 BC

 Then the conjunction between Jupiter and Regulus was repeated on February 15th and May 10th of 2 BC (Stellarium.org) .
 These celestial events would have certainly raised the curiosity of the magi or wise men from far away.

-The Bible does not mention how many Wise Men (likely Jewish Descendants from old Babylon Magi School started by Daniel) there were or where they came from.
+The Bible does not mention how many Wise Men (likely Jewish Descendants from the old Babylon Magi School started by Daniel) there were or where they came from.
 (The tradition of three Wise Men developed from the Bible’s description of three gifts — gold, frankincense and myrrh.)
 It is reasonable to suppose that their journey took months, however, since they had to cross several hundred miles of desert to reach Jerusalem.
 If they were in Jerusalem before dawn on Dec.
 25, 2 BC, they would in fact have seen Jupiter (the King Planet) stop moving (retrograde motion) almost directly over Bethlehem to the south on the edge of Virgo (stellarium.org) just after 5am before sunrise.
 They could have traveled the five miles to Bethlehem and presented their gifts that day but they had to travel carefully since Herod was probably watching which direction they left Jerusalem.
 By then Jesus would have been a young child living with his parents in a house, not a baby in a manger.
 There is a reference not to an infant (brephos in the Greek) but to a toddler (paidion), indicating that the birth itself had been some months before.

 Jan 6, 1 BC – Magi find Jesus who is ~ 3 months old.